vvvvpm/uppm/README.md

 ```

 Notice how you don't need to write out `new Action(...)` and omit the `new` statement.
 This is because the default `host` object in uppm contains a method called `Action` which just wraps it for you, so you can spare 3+1 characters \o/.
 You don't have to use anonymous objects you can define your own class as well which contains the `Install` and other action members, it might be just more convenient this way.

+In Powershell the entire script is executed upon invoking the Install command, therefore the Powershell script engine only supports the Install command.
+Uppm sets some variables for the Powershell scripts but it doesn't give extra functions to work with like in C#.